ericklein/air_quality/readme.md

 - 100120: Can I just subscribe to the higher level topic in connectToBroker() to get all the subs
 - 100220: Every five minutes we are generating a "Transmitting NTP request"?
 - 120220: Why do I need wire and spi for OLED displays?
+- 060221: Instead of wait(1) could I just reset the MCU depending on the error and ability for a reset to fix it?
+- 081421: Can I merge the LCD and graphic display message routines?
+- 081421: Can we know if the display is not communicating?
+- 081421: Can we know if the DHT22 is not communicating?

 ### Revisions
 - 083120: First version based on merged sample code for sensors, SD.
 Ethernet code NOT working.